droideck/Curse-of-Strahd-Reloaded-PF2e-Rus/Акт III - Разорённая Земля/Arc Q - A Shining Beacon.md

 ***Ruins of Berez.*** If the players teleport to Marina's Monument in Berez, they can take shelter in <span class="citation">U2.
 Ulrich Mansion (p.
 162)</span> or <span class="citation">U4.
 Churchyard (p.
 164)</span>, their arrival hidden by the thick fog that clings to the swamp.

 If the players attempt to take shelter in <span class="citation">U1.
 Abandoned Cottages (p.
-162)</span>, they are attacked by two **Barovian hexwitches** and two **Barovian bogwitches**, who are as described in [[Arc P - Ravenloft Heist#P9c.
+162)</span>, they are attacked by two **Barovian hexwitches** and two **Barovian bogwitches**, who are as described in [[Арка P - Налёт на Равенлофт#P9c.
 Cauldron Room|Arc P - Ravenloft Heist]].
 The tumult attracts the attention of the seven **scarecrows** standing guard in the marsh, which arrive three rounds after combat begins.

 The players can also travel from Berez to the town of Vallaki, Van Richten's Tower, or the village of Krezk: